e-picas/bash-utils/man/MANPAGE.1.md

 ## EXAMPLES

-Have a look at the `bash-utils-model.bash` script for a full base template of a script using the library.
+Have a look at the `bash-utils-model` script for a full base template of a script using the library.
 A starter template is available in bash-utils(7).

 To copy the model as a base for your own scripts, you may use the `model` argument: